hoon-GitHub/odin-todo_list/README.md

 - My goal is a simple and intuitive app, with a modern and minimalist design (look at community solutions for ideas/inspiration).

 ### Mid-Project Thoughts
+- Took some time to brainstorm how to structure building blocks (todo items, projects, ...).
+- Decided to use CLASS for popularity, rather than regular constructor or factory function.
+- Decided to keep classes simple (at least to start out with) - constructor, add, remove, print..
 -

 ### Post-Project Remarks